jbryer/IRRsim/inst/shiny/about.md

 This shiny app is included in the `IRRsim` R package.
 You can get more information a Github repository for the package: https://github.com/jbryer/IRRsim

-The interclass correlations (ICC) are caluclated using the `ICC` function in the  [`DescTools`](https://cran.r-project.org/web/packages/DescTools/index.html) package.
+The intraclass correlations (ICC) are caluclated using the `ICC` function in the  [`DescTools`](https://cran.r-project.org/web/packages/DescTools/index.html) package.
 For more information about ICC, see [Shrout and Fleiss](https://cran.r-project.org/web/packages/DescTools/index.html) (1979).

 #### Options